datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 Now that you have created new average star reviews based on the authentic Indian users, let's see if you can detect the effects of the modifications.

 To do so you will make use of the `hist` plot and the `geom_bar()` plot from the `ggplot2` package.
 These graphs will help you visualize the effect of your modification.
-Take note of the magnitudes of the changes and if there were any patterns in the distribution of the difference in star ratings.
+Take note of the magnitudes of the changes and if there were any patterns in the distribution of the difference in star reviews.

 The graphs will be rendered from the `avg_review_indian` data frame containing the `new_stars` and the `avg_stars` reviews.

 *** =instructions
 - Create a histogram of the `avg_stars` using the `hist()` function
 - Create a histogram of the `new_stars` using the `hist()` function
-- Plot the distribution of changes to star ratings using the `hist()` function
+- Plot the distribution of changes to star reviews using the `hist()` function
 - Plot the changes to per restaurant using `ggplot()` and `geom_bar()`.

 *** =hint